williamw520/toposort/README.md

 Run `zig build test -Doptimize=ReleaseFast` to run the benchmarks.

-Note that the benchmarks take a number of minutes to run, especially for the debug mode bulid.
+Note that the benchmarks take a number of minutes to run, especially for the debug mode build.
 Comment out some benchmarks in the test section of toposort.zig for faster run.

 ### Benchmark Runs